-Suppliers shall evaluate employees' level of understanding the code, collect their opinions and non-conformances, and improve relevant procedure including grievance handling for practical implementation.
+Suppliers shall evaluate workers' level of understanding the code, collect their opinions and non-conformances, and improve relevant procedure including grievance handling for practical implementation.
+Workers must be given a safe environment to provide grievance and feedback without fear of reprisal or retaliation.